 The pressure of producing more food to feed more mouths, (or merely to meet the demands for food which may be unequally distributed), lead to the usage of chemical and organic fertilizers.

 Farmers have no choice but to produce as much as possible, even at the expense of the soil and environment.

-As a result, nitrogen and phosphorus within the fertilizer contaminate the soil and water, often get washed into the river when it rains and accumulate mainly in estuaries.
+As a result, nitrogen and phosphorus within the fertilizer contaminate the soil and water, often get washed into the river when it rains and accumulates mainly in estuaries.
 Sudden loading of these nutrients into the water causes algal bloom which eventually destroys various animal species directly and indirectly.

 The Planet’s Freshwater

 Seventy percent of fresh water is used for irrigation, while twenty percent is consumed by industries and ten percent by domestic activities.
-With the projected further rise of population, water crisis is likely to occur in the near future (already happening in some parts of the world).
+With the projected further rise of population, the water crisis is likely to occur in the near future (already happening in some parts of the world).

 More and more land is being explored to provide for men’s numerous necessities and meet their never-ending demands.
 Forests are being cleared for a number of reasons: logging (legal and illegal), farming and agriculture, housing, urban planning and so forth.

-Bear in mind that human population has increased roughly ten times since the industrial revolution era, and is expected to reach nine billion by 2040 or 2050.
-There is no sign of end to all destructive activities which are already by now, out of control.
+Bear in mind that the human population has increased roughly ten times since the industrial revolution era, and is expected to reach nine billion by 2040 or 2050.
+There is no sign of an end to all destructive activities which are already by now, out of control.